yaronetokayer/pygtfcode/README.md

 * Modular configuration with defaults
 * Support for multiple initial profiles (NFW, truncated NFW, ABG)
-* Derived characteristic parameters from input mass and concentration
+* Automatic computation of characteristic physical scales
-* Grid setup and profile initialization routines (in progress)
+* Grid setup and profile initialization
+* Velocity dispersion and potential generation using phase-space integrals
-* Runtime integration and simulation loop (next)
+* Runtime integration and simulation loop (in progress)
-* Output, diagnostics, and visualization tools
+* Output, diagnostics, and visualization tools (in progress)

 ---